serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

   In an equation for ‘main’: main = printMe (MyType 'c')
 ```

-We can see that adding `OVERLAPPING` pragma enabled the elimination of
+We can see that adding `OVERLAPPING` pragma enabled the elimination of the
 instance for `Printable a` at step 3.
 But the remaining instance `Functor f => Printable (f a)`
-failed to work, but this failure happens at a later phase, when constraints are matched,
+failed to work, but this failure happens at a later phase: when constraints are matched and
 after GHC has picked an instance.
-Which is why we get a `No instance for Functor MyType`
+This is why we get a `No instance for Functor MyType`
 error instead of an overlapping instance error.

-Here we come across a crucial aspect of instance resolution, that the algorithm
+Here we come across a crucial aspect of instance resolution: the algorithm
 never backtracks.
 When the algorithm failed during matching the constraints, if it could
-backtrack, it could have picked the instance for `Printable a` which was
+backtrack, it could have picked the instance for `Printable a`, which was
 eliminated at step 3, in favor of the failed instance for `f a`.
 But instead, the
 algorithm just fails.

-### The Fix
+### How to fix it?

 We can either remove the instance for `f a`, which makes the algorithm pick the
 instance for `Printable a`.
 Or else we can add a Functor instance for `MyType a`
-if it makese sense.
+if it makes sense.

-## Higher kinded overlapping instances
+## Higher-kinded overlapping instances

 Don't worry if you have never heard of that name.
-Because I just made that up.
+That's because I just made it up.

-To demonstrate this we unfortunately need a bit more elaborate setup, and
+To demonstrate this, we unfortunately need a bit more elaborate setup, and
-frankly this example is a bit contrived.
+frankly, this example is a bit contrived.
 Anyway, so we have this code below
-which throws our beloved error,
+which throws our beloved error:

 ```hs
 {-# LANGUAGE DataKinds              #-}